 What’s the difference between a low taper and a low fade?

-low taper gradually reduces hair length starting low on the head but may not go all the way down to the skin.
+A low taper gradually reduces hair length starting low on the head but may not go all the way down to the skin.
 A low fade is a type of taper that blends completely down to the skin (skin fade) for a sharper contrast.
-Both start at the same position (about an inch above the ear)—the difference is the shortest length at the bottom.
+Both start at the same position (about an inch above the ear), the difference is the shortest length at the bottom.
 For more details, see our low fade vs high fade comparison.

-Does taper fade suit curly hair?
+Is a taper fade good for curly hair?

 What products should I use for a low taper fade curly hair?

-Use sulfate-free shampoosilicone-free conditioner, and leave-in conditioner for cleansing and moisture.
+Use sulfate-free shampoo, silicone-free conditioner, and leave-in conditioner for cleansing and moisture.
 For styling, choose curl cream (lighter hold) or curl gel (stronger hold) based on your curl type.
 Avoid heavy pomades and waxes that weigh down curls.
 Deep condition weekly to maintain hydration, and consider oils like argan or jojoba to seal in moisture.

 How do I keep my curls defined with a low taper fade?